 For a new intervention, research of this type is invaluable, Brisson says, particularly with other tiny-home villages planned for Denver and other cities.
 “This is an alternative approach to providing supports and services for people experiencing homelessness.
 And because it’s an alternative approach, there have been lots of people opining about why this is a good or bad idea.
 But until we conduct research, we really don’t know what works.

 “Is this an approach that we should continue to spend resources on?
 I feel confident in saying let’s keep going with this approach,” Brisson adds.

 Despite the evidence that Denver’s BCV is working, Brisson cautions, “This doesn’t mean that tiny homes anywhere will be a success.
 This approach is novel.
 We need to know a lot more.”

-To that end, the Burnes Center, funders and community partners are discussing ongoing evaluation of tiny homes as a viable alternative for people experiencing homelessness.
+To that end, CHHR, funders and community partners are discussing ongoing evaluation of tiny homes as a viable alternative for people experiencing homelessness.
 And, Brisson says, the center continues to pursue questions around homelessness and other issues that people experiencing poverty face.
 “We want to serve as a community resource so those living in poverty or without a home can improve their health and wellbeing.”